 There is a strong connection between academic performance, students' appearance and students' conduct.
 Students are expected to come to school looking clean and neat, dressed in a manner, which is accepted as being in good taste and consistent with an attitude and atmosphere that is conducive to study, and learning.
 Dress that is unduly immodest, derogatory, distracting or vulgar will not be accepted.
+The dress code will apply to the school day and school functions.

-- 1. Clothing with vulgar writing or "double meaning" messages will not be tolerated. - 2.
-Shirts or clothing advertising alcoholic beverages or tobacco will not be worn at school. - 3.
-If shorts are worn, briefly cut shorts may not be worn.

-- 4. While plain white tee shirts may be worn to school, they may not be autographed at school or worn to school after having been autographed by other school students. - 5.
-Spaghetti strapped shirts or dresses, low cut shirts and dresses, halter-tops, and "muscle shirts" will not be acceptable.
+- 1. Clothing with vulgar writing or "double meaning" messages are not permissible. - 2.
+Shirts or clothing advertising or referring to alcoholic beverages or tobacco will not be worn at school. - 3.
+If shorts are worn, briefly cut shorts may not be worn. - 4.
+Spaghetti strapped shirts or dresses, low cut shirts and dresses, and halter-tops will not be acceptable.
 This would include basketball practice jerseys.
-Bare midriffs will not be acceptable. - 6.
-Hats and hoods may be worn in the building during the school day except during tests, exams and any professional setting or situation affiliated with a school event or activity during or after school.
-Coats may not be worn in a classroom without permission of the teacher. - 7.
-Undergarments should not be visible when wearing any type of clothing. - 8.
-Leggings & yoga pants can be worn with proper discretion.
-A shirt, sweater, or sweatshirt needs to be worn over the top, long enough to show proper discretion (mid-thigh).
+Bare midriffs will not be acceptable. - 5.
+Hats may be worn in the building during the school day.
+Coats may not be worn in a classroom without

+- 6. permission of the teacher.
+Eyes and ears must be visible.
+Earbuds may only be worn/used when the teacher requires them. - 7.
+Undergarments should not be visible when wearing any type of clothing.

-Any student violating the above guidelines will be subject to disciplinary action which will include: First offense warning and change of clothes, second offense detention after school in the high school office and change of clothes, third offense-2 detentions and change of clothes.
+Any student violating the above guidelines will be subject to disciplinary action which will include:

+First offense: Warning and change of clothes.

+Second offense: Parent notification / detention after school in the high school office and change of clothes.

+Third offense: Parent notification / ISS.